Smita Thackeray

 Smita Thackeray is an Indian social activist and film producer.
 She is the chairperson and founder of Rahul Productions and Mukkti Foundation.
 She has worked in the field of Women's Safety, HIV/AIDS awareness and education.
-She made her motion picture debut in the 1999 Hindi-language comedy film Haseena Maan Jaayegi which was released in June 1999, grossing 27 crores worldwide.
-Since, she has gone on to work extensively in the Hindi and Marathi film and television industry.
+She made her motion picture debut in the 1999 Hindi-language comedy film Haseena Maan Jaayegi which was released in June 1999, grossing INR 27 crores worldwide.
+Since then she went on to work extensively in the Hindi and Marathi film and television industry.

 Early life

-Smita Thackeray was born on 17 August 1958 to a Middle-class Maharashtrian family in Mumbai.
+Smita Thackeray was born on 17 August 1958 to a middle-class Maharashtrian family in Mumbai.
 Her parents are Madhukar Chitre and Kunda Chitre.
 She attended Chhabildas Girl's High School, Dadar.
 As a child, she was trained in Marathi Classical singing.
-She completed her Bachelor's in Science (BSc) with Honors from Ruparel College, Mumbai, with Botany as a major.
+She completed her Bachelor's in Science (BSc) with Honors from Ruparel College, Mumbai, with Genetics as a major.

 Career

 Thackeray first worked at the Centuar Hotel where she handled administrative and managerial tasks for a small stipend.
 Her interest in fashion translated to NARI boutique.
 She went on to be the founder and chairperson of Mukkti Foundation in 1997.
 She is the owner of Rahul Productions.
-She was formerly the President of the Indian Motion Picture Producers Association from 2002 to 2004.
+She was the President of the Indian Motion Picture Producers Association (IMPPA) from 2001 to 2003.
 During her time in IMPPA, she started conversations around piracy and redistribution of media, specifically concerning ethical screening of films and content on television and other media post-release.

 Philanthropy through Mukkti Foundation

 Smita Thackeray's aim in setting up Mukkti Foundation was to raise awareness about HIV and AIDS and to abate youth drug abuse.
-From July 1999 to May 2000, Mukkti raised funds for its various causes through celebrity cricket and football matches, Rs 5 lakhs was contributed for the Gujarat cyclone relief fund (1998), Rs 50 Lakhs was contributed for bereaved Indian soldiers of the Kargil War, Rs 41 Lakhs was contributed for the drought victims of Rajasthan and Gujrat.
-Between 1998 and 2008, Mukkti Foundation hosted its Annual AIDS Show to celebrate "World AIDS Day," where film stars and other celebrities would make appearances to spread the message of AIDS awareness.
+From July 1999 to May 2000, Mukkti raised funds for its various causes through celebrity cricket and football matches.
+INR 5 lakhs was contributed for the Gujarat cyclone relief fund (1998), INR 50 lakhs was contributed for bereaved Indian soldiers of the Kargil War, INR 41 lakhs was contributed for the drought victims of Rajasthan and Gujarat.
+Between 1998 and 2008, Mukkti Foundation hosted its annual AIDS show to celebrate "World AIDS Day," where film stars and other celebrities would make appearances to spread the message of AIDS awareness.

 The effort to humanize HIV-affected individuals led to a 13-episode television chat show hosted by Sonu Nigam in November 2000.
 In 2003, three public service announcements were produced starring celebrities such as Amitabh Bachchan, Waheeda Rehman and Akshay Kumar.
 One-lakh pledges were collected in 2009 to support the cause of AIDS-free living under the campaign "I Pledge" with John Abraham.
 In December 2018, Smita Thackeray, along with stars Sunny Leone, Nisha Harale, Rohit Verma headed a "Freedom Parade" in solidarity with the LGBT community.

 In 2014, Me Mukti Marshals, trained individuals to support Police and RPF were deployed in Mumbai trains at night to protect women travelling on local trains.